SchooiCodes/smt/README.md

 Acknowledgements
 -

-- Multitool is built using Batch.
+- SMT is built using Batch.
 - If you plan on using this for any social media, please credit me.
 Credits to me must be easily visible, and they must be in the video itself or the title, ***not*** the description
 ‎‎‎‎‎‎‎‎‎
 ‎